 Receipt Runner is a local app.
 That means that everything is done by your computer and on your computer.

-No data is ever sent to me, and nothing is shared with anyone.
+No personal data is ever sent to me or shared with anyone.
 It’s all private and secure by default.

 - 1) If you use Plaid to import bank transactions automatically